 In this example by Bearpaw, the steps of the purchase process are simple and clear, and besides a chat box in the lower right hand corner, there are no distractions to deter the customer from completing their purchase.

 Your checkout process should be quick, easy and have as few clicks as possible.
 Adding extra steps to the process only increases the number of opportunities for the shopper to get bored and abandon your website.

-Luckily, BigCommerce offers optimised one-page checkout, which minimizes friction and simplifies the payment process to increase conversions.
+Luckily, BigCommerce offers optimized one-page checkout, which minimizes friction and simplifies the payment process to increase conversions.
 Plus, merchants can enable shipping and billing address autocomplete, which removes the tedious step of filling in personal information.

 Rock Bottom Golf is a great example of how to shorten the payment process, as they offer address autocomplete as well as multiple payment options, including PayPal and Affirm, which allows the customer to connect their payment accounts for an even faster checkout in the future.

 Performance is closely tied to UX, since page speed and functionality of your web application also affect the shopper experience.

 In fact, “the first five seconds of page load time have the highest impact on conversion rates,” and conversion rates decrease by 4.42% with every additional second of load time.
 If that’s the case, then your site performance may make or break you.